 Gym Strip- All students are required to change for Physical Education and to wear indoor runners while in the gymnasium.
 Students are also encouraged to purchase a St. Francis of Assisi Middle School T-shirt.
 Gym shorts and shirts will be available for purchase for students in September.

-School Telephone- There is a student phone located between the library and gym area in the school for student use before and after school.
+School Telephone- There is a student phone located between the library and gym area in the school for student use before and after school only.
 Emergency calls must be made in the office.
 Students' safety is very important.
 Students are not allowed out of class to answer calls except in emergency situations.
 Cell phones are to be turned off in the school and stored in student’s lockers during class time.

 Smoking- Red Deer Catholic Schools’ policy prohibits smoking in the school, on the school grounds, on a school bus, or while at a school function.